 You will be welcomed into a collaborative environment where we work with you to develop the professional values, knowledge and skills you’ll need to work and thrive in a diverse and dynamic PcET sector.

-The PGCE course is 120 credits and consists of three modules at Level 6 (60 Credits) and three modules at Level 7 (60 credits).
+The (PGCE) Postgraduate Certificate in Education (PcET) course comprises 120 credits undertaken at Level 6 (60 credits) and Level 7 (60 credits).

-The course aims to develop key practical skills for teaching at this level with a strong pedagogical underpinning.
-The structure of the PGCE course corresponds to the learning and teaching cycle and includes identifying needs, planning for learning, managing learning, assessment and evaluation of learning.
+This teacher training course aims to develop professional values and key practical skills for teaching at this level with a strong pedagogical underpinning.
+The structure of the course corresponds to the learning and teaching cycle and includes identifying needs, planning for learning, managing learning, assessment and evaluation of learning.

-Introduction to Teaching (Level 6 – 20 credits)
+Preparing to Teach (Level 6 – 10 credits)

 Planning and Assessing Learning (Level 6 – 20 credits)

-Enhancing learning, teaching and assessment (Level 7 – 20 credits, optional module)
+Enhancing learning, teaching and assessment (Level 7 – 20 credits)

-Assessments include reports, group tasks, small scale research projects and practical teaching observation.
+Assessments include peer teaching, reports and essays, individual and group presentations, seminars, resource design, small scale research projects and practical teaching observations.
 There are no formal written exams.
 Your professional practice will be assessed by a series of observations, and a professional development portfolio.